Information Design: Project 2

 With nulls set in place, each point is now available to be moved up and down freely, I then set each point to match with the data provided in the article.

-animation spanning from the start to the end of the stroke.
-The keyframes
+main animation spanning from the start to the end of the stroke.
+The

-for the paths are also applied with Easy Ease for smoother animation.
+keyframes for the paths are also applied with Easy Ease for smoother

 For the bullet points itself, I made a short bounce animation that is placed specifically in accordance to the movement of the line's trim path as it reaches each point.